ericmoritz/wsdemo/README.md

 threaded version and a multiprocessor version which go by the name `python-tornado-1` and `python-tornado-N`.

-Finally you need to add your server to the server list in `wsdemo_bench.app.src` configuration file.
+Next, you need to add your server to the server list in `wsdemo_bench.app.src` configuration file.

+Finally, add yourself to the AUTHORS file; you've earned it.

 ## Running the benchmark